 3. The Insecurity

 Going through the profiles of cool people online you’ll most probably conclude that these guys and girls are really confident and cocky.
 That they have it all figured out.
 That they can lead a conversation with charm and confidence.
 In reality, though, things are quite different.

 Most online superstars are quite shy and nervous around others.
-They can share a 500-page post on how they hated when someone threw a pice paper on the street but when they see someone actually doing in in front of them, the only thing they’ll do is take a picture, without saying a word.
+They can share a 500-page post on how they hated it when someone threw a piece of paper on the street but when they see someone actually doing it in front of them, the only thing they’ll do is take a picture, without saying a word.

 4. The Fake Followers

 Post something with the trending hashtags and you’ll immediately get trolls spamming your new content with offers for getting more (real!) followers.

 And do you know what?
 Most people do respond and do subscribe to these services.
 They boost their following by spamming people or by getting fake numbers.2